Rafaeltheraven/mpa/README.md

 * Add a random album to the playlist
 * Skip forward to the next album
+* Go to previous album
+* See playlist as albums instead of tracks
 * Whatever else I can think of that sounds useful

 ## How to use

-`rand` - Adds a random album to the queue
+`rand` - Adds a random album to the queue, `-c` will clear the entire queue before adding.

-`next` - Skips forward to the next album in the queue
+`next` - Skips forward to the next album in the queue, `-c` will clear all albums before the newly selected one.

-Prepend any option with `-c` to clear the playlist up to the newly added/selected album.
-For example, `mpc -c next` will skip to the next album and clear all albums in the queue before it.

-Options can also be chained, so `mpc rand next rand` will add a random album to the queue, skip to the next album, and then add a random album to the queue again.
+`prev` - Go to the previous album in the queue, `-c` does nothing.

+`playlist` - Shows all the albums in the queue.

+`current` - Show the currently playing album.

+`queued` - Shows the album that is next in the queue.

+`status` - Simply shows `mpc status`

+`crop` - Remove all albums from the queue except for the current playing one

+`play [index]` - Will play the `index`th album in the queue (1-index as `mpc` is). `-c` will remove all albums before this index.

+Use the `-c` flag to remove albums from the queue.
+The exact effect depends on the command used, but overall, `-c` will remove all albums up to what has just been added/started.

 ## Requirements